CENG501-Projects/CENG501-Fall2024/CakmakKilic/Readme.md

 - 20% of the training data was reserved as the validation set.
 - Early stopping was implemented with a patience of 10 epochs.
 It means that training was stopped if validation performance did not improve for 10 consecutive epochs.

+### Pruning

+- The original paper did not specify a pruning ratio.
+Therefore, we experimentally tested various pruning rates, ranging from 1% to 50%.
+- We finally chose a 2% pruning rate because the accuracy at higher pruning ratios was lower.

+### Dropout

+We added Dropout right after the initial layer, after each block, and again before the final linear layer.

 # 3. Experiments and results